 Does FindLaw actually sell websites or do they just “rent” them?

 They kind of do both.
 This article goes into great detail about FindLaw’s one-sided contracts and the fact that your site is essentially their property.
 Not good!
 That technically includes anything you write as well, which is quite sneaky.
 We advise using your existing domain, but building a brand new website.

-There are also examples of FindLaw ‘renting’ existing websites that rank for popular search terms to the highest bidder like seen here.
+There are also examples of Thomson Reuters ‘renting’ existing websites that rank for popular search terms to the highest bidder like seen here.

-Either way, from personal experience, we have seen that their month-to-month management of websites is basically nonexistent.
-Even while spending over $1k pre month on SEO services!
-You are much better off owning your own real estate and developing it over time.
+Either way, from personal experience, we have seen that their month-to-month management of websites is basically nonexistent, even while spending over $1k per month on SEO services!
+Your law firm is much better off owning your own online real estate and developing it over time.
 If you rely on FindLaw as your website provider and choose to leave at some point without proper planning, you’re at risk for losing a substantial amount (or all) of your content.

 Isn’t FindLaw’s content optimized and extra special?